For weekly/fortnightly curriculum updates and suggested home activities, please see the Nursery Class Page.

 All our Early Years practitioners ensure that all children feel included, secure and valued.
 We build positive relationships with parents/carers in order to work effectively with them and their children.

-- Provision for the different starting points from which children develop their learning, building on what they can already do
+- Provision for the different starting points from which children develop their learning, building on what they can already do.

-- Relevant and appropriate content that matches the different levels of young children’s needs
+- Relevant and appropriate content that matches the different levels of young children’s needs.

 - Planned and purposeful activity that provides opportunities for teaching and learning, both indoors and outdoors.
-There are opportunities for children to engage in activities planned by adults and also those that they plan or initiate themselves.
+There are opportunities for pupils to engage in activities planned by adults and also those that they plan or initiate themselves.
 Children do not make a distinction between ‘play’ and ‘learning’ and neither do practitioners.

-The Early Years Foundation Stage provides a general guide of age related learning expectations for children in seven areas of learning and development.
+The Early Years Foundation Stage Statutory Framework 2021 provides a guide of age related learning expectations for children in seven areas of learning and development.
 At Boyne Hill Nursery School we base learning experiences on this curriculum alongside our own experience and knowledge of how children learn.
 We draw upon current research and early years' pedagogy.
 All staff are involved in the development of the curriculum, learning and teaching.
 We utilise our learning environments inside and outside to enable children to access the curriculum in exciting and imaginative ways.
 The learning environment has been described as ‘the third educator’.
 This is not merely the physical space but also the secure relationships, stimulating activities and high quality teaching which we continuously strive to provide.

 Our provision is set up for indoor and outdoor free flow provision.
 This benefits children’s development in the following ways: